ortus-docs/bxorm/README.md

 }
 ```

-The Ortus ORM extension also enables transactional persistence, where an error during a save will roll back the entire transaction to prevent leaving the database in a broken state:
+BoxLang ORM also enables transactional persistence, where an error during a save will roll back the entire transaction to prevent leaving the database in a broken state:

 ```js
 transaction{